Updated: July 21, 2025

 The use of neonics not only kills bees and other insects vital in pollinating crops, but some studies indicate that exposure to neonics could be harmful to children and developing fetuses.

-There is so much controversy over whether eating organic really matters.
+I hear a lot of controversy over whether eating organic really matters.
 Those who say it doesn’t will argue that the levels of exposure are so low that they don’t pose a real risk.
 But I think any exposure is potentially too much — we simply don’t know.
+And since there are so many things in our environment that we can’t control, why not make the safest choice whenever possible?

 While the USDA reports that more than 99 percent of food samples tested showed levels far below what has been determined by the EPA to be safe, it’s important to remember that we are all unique individuals.
 So for some people, any exposure might be too much.
 And then there’s the concern about accumulation over time.
 These chemicals may build up in your body tissues, creating problems long after you’ve eaten that apple.
 In fact, one study showed that adults following an all organic diet had 90% less pesticides in their bodies!
 That’s a significant difference.
 Though the study was tiny, and more research is certainly needed, that drop is significant enough to make me think twice.

-There quite a bit of evidence that shows correlation between pesticides and adverse health effects, particularly among people who live or work around pesticides.
-Of course their exposure is higher than the average person gets through their diet, but if there’s evidence that these chemicals can cause health problems, that’s reason enough for me to avoid them whenever I can.
+There is quite a bit of evidence that shows a correlation between pesticides and adverse health effects, particularly among people who live or work around pesticides.
+Of course their exposure is higher than the average person gets through their diet, but knowing that there’s evidence that these chemicals can cause health problems is reason enough for me to avoid them whenever I can.
 We just don’t have the long-term data available – and I’d rather be safe than sorry!

 You’ll also hear that organic farming does use pesticides – and that is true.
 The difference, however, is that they use naturally occurring compounds, not synthetic pesticides.
 And organic farmers are also more likely to use creative methods to ward off pests, like sticky traps, hot pepper mixes, or even introducing other insects like ladybugs and beetles to help control insects that damage plants.

 Given all the evidence, I think it’s wise to choose organic if you can.
-Especially for produce found to contain the highest levels of pesticides.
+Especially for the produce that’s been found to contain the highest levels of pesticides.
 Let’s take a look at what those are.

 Which Fruits and Vegetables Have the Most Chemicals?

-The Environmental Working Group is a great resource.
-They have spent the time analyzing information from USDA testing of conventionally grown fruits and vegetables so you don’t have to.
-Just check out their Shopper’s Guide to Pesticides in Produce to learn which produce contains the most pesticides and is most important to buy organic, and which conventionally grown produce might be fine.
+The Environmental Working Group has spent the time analyzing information from USDA testing of conventionally grown fruits and vegetables so you don’t have to.
+Their Shopper’s Guide to Pesticides in Produce, updated annually, will help you know which produce contains the most pesticides – making them most important to buy organic.
+They’ll also let you know which conventionally grown produce might be fine.
 And if you’re looking for a very quick reference, take a look at their “Dirty Dozen” and “Clean 15” lists.

 The Dirty Dozen